Add customizations to any hook in WordPress and any hook-enabled theme or plugin from within your admin panel! Wanna play hooky?

 Finally, once you have saved your template, return to the regular admin panel and visit Thesis' skin content page.
 On this page, you'll be shown a list of all of the custom boxes, including OpenBoxes, you've added to your template, at which point you can edit them to your liking.

 Yes, this is convoluted, and for that I apologize; fortunately, it isn't my fault.

-OpenHook 3.0+ does not automatically import pre-existing customizations.
+OpenHook 3 and newer does not automatically import pre-existing customizations.
 You will need to visit the OpenHook settings page accessible at Settings -> OpenHook; once there, you can use the "Upgrade from OpenHook 2" button to import your pre-existing customizations to the new schema.
 You'll then need to activate the Thesis & WordPress action groups as needed from the same settings page.